 Other applications that can use in-building structured cabling with both new and legacy media

-Unshielded Twisted Pair consists of color-coded copper wires but does not include any foil or braiding as an insulator to protect against interference.
+UTP consists of color-coded copper wires but does not include any foil or braiding as an insulator to protect against interference.
 The cable has four pairs of wires inside the jacket.
 Each pair is twisted with a different number of twists per inch to help eliminate interference from adjacent pairs and other electrical devices.

 In UTP copper cabling, the alien crosstalk will increase when adjacent cables are close proximity, which is indeed a nightmare to many users.
 Compared with the UTP cabling system, the STP cabling system is able to deliver excellent alien near-end crosstalk performance.
 For properly installed and bonded STP cabling, foil screens within the cable prevent signals from the coupling.
 Thus, it reduces alien crosstalk below required performance levels.

-A properly structured grounding process is necessary to protect both personnel and equipment.
 If 10GBASE-T compliant copper cabling is installed, the integrity of the bonding and grounding system must be sound to realize the full performance of the system.

 The UTP cabling connectivity doesn't require complete system bonding.
 But you should consider the integrity of the grounding of the patch panels and racks to the common grounding point to protect the infrastructure.
 While for the STP cabling system, bonding cable to the connectivity components is a must to ensure proper performance.
-For 10GBASE-T data transmission, you should be careful with the implementation of the power and grounding system that the copper data cable system resides in.
-If the power or cabling system is not properly designed, data rate errors are likely to happen.

 Overall speaking, the cost of the STP cabling system is higher than the UTP cabling system.
 On one hand, STP cable design contains shielding material, which brings more costs for STP cable.
 While UTP cable and unshielded connective hardware (jacks and patch panels) tend to cost less than their shielded counterparts.
 On the other hand, during installation, an STP cabling solution will take longer to terminate jack modules and properly bond the structured cabling system which will cost more on installation expenses.
-The UTP cabling solution is simple to manipulate, bringing quicker termination times and thus reduced cost.
+The UTP cabling solution is simple to manipulate, bringing quicker termination and thus reducing cost.